intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0002_shes_ariving_when.md

 > **TODO** The should be moved to Volume 6: Chapter 1: Time Travel with Us
 >
 > Time being relative to the sum of knowledge in aligned chains of
 > thought / system contexts.
-See discussion dump for details.
+See discussion dump for details: 2022-05-02 https://github.com/intel/dffml/discussions/1369#discussioncomment-2677810
+>
+> > The trick is tick to tock is different across different conscious and subconscious states.